Isaac Newton and Arianism

 Died: London, 20 March 1727

-Dateinfo: Dates Certain
+Date info: Dates Certain

-Lifespan: 85 2Father: Agr Isaac Newton père was a yeoman farmer, who might perhaps be called gentry since he was the lord of a minor manor.
+Lifespan: 85 2Father: Agr Isaac Newton was a yeoman farmer, who might perhaps be called gentry since he was the lord of a minor manor.
 The background of the family was yeoman, however, and Isaac the father could not read or write.
 He died before his only son was born.
 Newton never lived with his stepfather, the Rev. Barnabas Smith, and he hated Smith.
-Clearly Newton was reared in properous circumstances.
+Clearly Newton was reared in prosperous circumstances.

 2. Father